analogdevicesinc/ai8x-synthesis/README.md

 ##### `streaming` (Optional)

-`streaming` specifies that the layer is using streaming mode. this is necessary when the input data dimensions exceed the available data memory.
+`streaming` specifies that the layer is using [streaming mode](#Streaming Mode).
+This is necessary when the input data dimensions exceed the available data memory.
 When enabling `streaming`, all prior layers have to enable `streaming` as well. `streaming` can be enabled for up to 8 layers.

 Example:
 	`streaming: true`